wsmodels/wsmodels.github.io/index.md

         text: >-
           We started to gather like minded people and started our stategies and future plans to them.
 As a result , interested people joined us!
+      - image: assets/img/portfolio/thumbnails/2.jpg
+        title: >+
+          November 2019
+          An Coaching started
+        text: >-
+          We started to gather like minded people and started our stategies and future plans to them.
+As a result , interested people joined us!
+                - image: assets/img/portfolio/thumbnails/2.jpg
+        title: >+
+          November 2019
+          An Coaching started
+        text: >-
+          We started to gather like minded people and started our stategies and future plans to them.
+As a result , interested people joined us!

   - type: contact.html
     section_id: contacts
     title: Let's Get In Touch!